Find Business Schools

 The states with the most job growth for Benefits Manager are Utah, Washington, and Arkansas.
 Watch out if you plan on working in Rhode Island, North Dakota, or New Mexico.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Compensation and Benefits Managers is somewhere between $70,560 and $205,470.
+The salary for Compensation and Benefits Managers ranges between about $70,560 and $205,470 a year.

 undefined